Twisted differential String and Fivebrane structures: -algebraic notions

 {\bf Acknowledgements}

 H. S. and U. S. would like to thank the Hausdorff Institute for Mathematics in Bonn for hospitality and the organizers of the ``Geometry and Physics" Trimester Program at HIM for the inspiring atmosphere during the initial stages of this project.
 H.S. thanks Matthew Ando for useful discussions.
 U. S. also thanks the Max-Planck institute for Mathematics in Bonn for hospitality later during this work; and the crew of the $n$Lab, where some of the material presented here was first exposed.
-This research is supported in parts by the FQXi mini-grant ``QFT and Nonabelian Differential Cohomology''.
+This research is supported in parts by the FQXi mini-grant ``QFT and Nonabelian Differential Cohomology'' and NSF Grant PHY-1102218.
 H. S. thanks the Department of Mathematics at Hamburg University for hospitality during the writing of this paper.
 J. S. would like to thank the Department of Mathematics of the University of Pennsylvania for support of the Deformation Theory Seminar enabling the three authors to have at least one meeting in person.
+The authors are indebted to the referee for many useful remarks and suggestions that led to major improvements of the paper.